 Big shout out to Fredrik Bronan for snapping these pics while everyone else was having fun.
 Fatbikes, kayaks, boats and unique islands are part of the Lulea archipelago Summer and, I got to experience all that and much more as the post TBEx tour took me there.

 More on this North of Sweden bound soon!

 ReggaeBoa Festival, Leon, Spain

 Luckily for everyone involved, we just LOVE music and music festivals, especially if these are in Summer.

 No matter the music genre (in reality it does, we would never go to a shitty music one!), we always have fun even if we are working on creating some content worth sharing.

-Reggaeboa, as it name reads, is all about reggae.
-There is a small but select crowd that we keep seeing year after year, a beautiful river beach where all the festival goers swim sooner or later (and where you can go as you are, clothing optional) while a dj or band sounds and a night stage for the big names.
+Reggaeboa, as its name reads, is all about reggae.
+There is a small but select crowd that we keep seeing year after year, a beautiful river beach where all the festival-goers swim sooner or later (and where you can go as you are, clothing optional) while a DJ or band sounds and a night stage for the big names.

 We love it there.

 There is our photographer, Jose, all happy in the shade chilling before the concerts get started when the sun goes down.

 Four festivals down, just 2 to go!